A number of factors, including driver education, driver behavior, and alcohol impairment can have an effect on teen car crash fatalities and injuries.

 A naturalistic driving study using Ltyx DrivCam in-vehicle video camera systems explored driver behaviors associated with 1,691 young driver crashes from August 2007 through July 2013.
 Drivers ranged from 16 to 19 years old and lived in the Midwest region of the United States.
 Results found that young drivers drove too fast for conditions in 79% of single-vehicle crashes, followed too closely in 36% of rear-end crashes, and failed to yield to another vehicle in 43% of angle crashes.

 The latest National Highway Traffic Safety Administration (NHTSA) data confirm speeding is associated with a disproportionate number of young driver fatal crashes.
-In 2018, 30% of fatal crashes among young male drivers (15 to 20 years old) involved speeding compared to 15% of crashes involving middle-age male drivers (45 to 54 years old).
+In 2021, 35% of fatal crashes among young male drivers (15 to 20 years old) involved speeding, compared to 16% of crashes involving middle-age male drivers (45 to 54 years old).
 Fatal crashes involving females follow a similar trend.
-Eighteen percent of fatal crashes among young female drivers involved speeding, compared to 9% of crashes involving middle-age female drivers.
+Twenty-one percent of fatal crashes among young female drivers involved speeding, compared to 10% of crashes involving middle-age female drivers.

 - Data Table